developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ##### Exporting the Config File
 For device troubleshooting and certain other scenarios, it is sometimes useful to make the config file (`enterprisehomescreen.xml`) visible or to look inside the file and check its settings.
 The file can be made visible from Admin Mode by exporting it to a visible area of the file system.
 Alternatively, the config file can be viewed, copied, moved and shared via email or other means using the Android File Browser.

-<b>Note</b>: An exported file might remain invisible to the PC until the device is rebooted.
+<b>Note</b>: A config file exported to a visible area of the device file system might remain invisible to the PC until the device is rebooted.

 &#49;.
 In Admin Mode on the device, <b>select Export Configuration File</b> from the Tools menu:
 <img alt="" style="height:350px" src="admin_menu.png"/>